tainz/Glydar/README.md

 An open source Java implementation of Cube World's server.

 **Status:** Clients will connect (if it's the correct version) and be dropped into a world, be welcomed, and entity updates can be sent.
-Not all players will see other players.
+There is MultiWorld Support and PVP is almost done!

-**Snapshot builds** are available at http://ci.glydar.org ( or if that's down http://ci.cyberkitsune.net )
+**Snapshot builds** are available at http://ci.lordsofcode.net/view/Glydar/

 Building and running
 -----